DanHodges/TheologicalDictionary/jewish-binitarianism-trinitarianism.md

 # Jewish Binitarianism, Trinitarianism
-Definition of Jewish Binitarianism, Trinitarianism coming soon.
+The definition of Jewish Binitarianism, Trinitarianism is coming soon!